recyclarr/recyclarr/README.md

 ## Getting Started

-Trash Updater requires a YAML configuration file in order to work.
+Recyclarr requires a YAML configuration file in order to work.
 Run the steps below if you want to get started with a minimal configuration file.

 - Run `trash create-config` to create a starter `trash.yml` file in the same directory as the executable.
 You can also use `--path` to customize the filename and location.